dashboardq/numbersq-wp/readme.txt

 == Description ==

-The NumbersQ plugin provides a simple page that gives you a quick overview of the status of your WordPress site and the overall stats of your WooCommerce store if you have WooCommerce installed.
+The NumbersQ plugin provides a simple page that gives you a quick overview of the stats for your WordPress site and the overall stats of your WooCommerce store if you have WooCommerce installed.

 This plugin allows for the creation of a connection key that can be used on [NumbersQ.com](https://www.numbersq.com) to pull in numbers and make calculations on the stats for your site and store.
 NumbersQ also provides additional options like the ability to pull data from specific date ranges or combine the data with other 3rd party stats.